-I use a Vortex insert on several of my charcoal grills, usually for making chicken of some variation or another.
+I use a Vortex insert on several of my charcoal grills (love my Webers!), usually for making chicken of some variation or another.
 This time I thought I’d try something new and see if I could make steak fries just as easily and just as tasty.
-I could not have been happier with the results.
+I could not have been happier with the results from these Seasoned Steak Fries using the Vortex.
 Tasty, creamy, seasoned perfectly, with a slight crunch.
 Perfect fries to go with my ‘fried’ chicken.

-Steak fries cooked in the Vortex are as easy to make as fries out of a bag from the freezer, really.
+Seasoned steak fries using the Vortex are as easy to make as fries out of a bag from the freezer, really.
 The only thing you have to watch for is letting the fries slip thru your grill grates.
 On my smaller grills that’s not a problem since the grates are pretty narrow.
 The grate on my Weber Performer is a bit bigger, though, so I keep the fries at an angle to the grates so they don’t slip on through.

 These steak fries are a great side dish for my Louisiana crispy fried chicken also made using the Vortex.